rmorabia/radhika.dev/src/posts/how-i-learn.md

 I've been stuck on this question for a long time.
 I didn't really have that many chances to improve at my last job, and before that, I was a junior developer that had an endless list of technologies to get better at.
 I still have some technologies that I need to zero in on, but not as many as I used to.
 Now, I'm just haunted by this vague question of, **"How do I improve and become the best developer I can?**

 The answer is not to just build things.
+The advice to "scratch your own itch" is an extremely different personality type than I have.

 I have no motivation to build things from scratch.
 I didn't get into programming to build the things I never had.
 When I've tried to fight my instincts and just do this because it was more "imressive", I got extremely frustrated with the amount of pre-work that went into getting the app idea coherent (design, writing, etc.) before I could even get to the software design.